Financial-Times/ft-origami/docs/component-types/modules.md

 ## Where to store modules

-Modules *must* be stored in git repos.
-This may be any of the following, but they are listed in order of preference:
+Modules *must* be stored in git repos with the same name as the module itself.
+The host server may be any of the following, but they are listed in order of preference:

 1. Public GitHub (there should be very few front end modules that we don't want to publicly disclose)
 2. FT's GitBlit